czottmann/servus-default-theme/README.md

-# Droplings: Default Theme v1.0
+# Landinger: Default Theme v1.0

-[Droplings](droplings) is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
+[Landinger](landinger) is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
 Its preferences allow you to specify a custom theme for rendering your shared files' preview pages.

-This repository contains the most recent version of Droplings' built-in default theme.
+This repository contains the most recent version of Landinger' built-in default theme.
 Feel free to fork and build your own custom themes to make your shared preview pages more personal.  **If you're looking for a quicker way to get started, you'll probably want
-[droplings-theme-boilerplate][boilerplate-github] instead.**
+[landinger-theme-boilerplate][boilerplate-github] instead.**

 Please note that this repository contains _everything_ related to the default theme: